promatia/acts/act_proposals/economy.md

 #### Segment 1: Minister

 ##### Paragraph 1: Position
-There shall be a Minister of the Economy.
+There shall be a Minister of the Economy, who has the authority to appoint subministers.

 ##### Paragraph 2: Election Method
 The minister shall be elected by the Assembly via Instant Runoff Voting (IRV).

 ### Section 4: Remuneration
-Remuneration of the organisation executives and monetary council members shall be determined by the Ministry of Remuneration, a board of individuals appointed by IRV, who shall not have any influence over the other Ministries of Promabank.
+Remuneration of the organisation executives and monetary council members shall be determined by the Ministry of Remuneration, a board of individuals appointed by IRV, who shall not have any influence over the other subministries of the Ministry of the Economy.

 ### Section 5: Payments Systems Board